hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/network/registering-an-extension-interface.md

 // Client dispatch structure for the extension interface const EXAMPLE_EXTIF_CLIENT_DISPATCH ExtIfClientDispatch = {
   .
-  . // The WSK application&#39;s callback functions
+  . // The WSK application's callback functions
   . // for the extension interface
   .
 };